 There are hundreds of species in the Artemisia genus.
 And the fern-like southernwood (Artemisia abrotanum) is one of the oldest and most widely grown.
 This herbaceous perennial grows in a small, bushy, shrub-like mound with upright branches.
 It has gray-green to green foliage which gives off a pleasant lemony, camphor-like odor.
-Historically southernwood was used as an air freshener, but these days it's mostly utilized as an effective natural insect repellant.
-It's often grown in orchards to repel fruit tree moths and is also said to help keep ants at bay.
+Historically southernwood was used as an air freshener, but these days it is often used as an effective natural insect repellant.
+It is also commonly grown in orchards to repel fruit tree moths and is said to help keep ants at bay.
 Its flowers are small and not particularly ornamental.
 Southernwood has a fast growth rate and is best planted in the spring.

 |Botanical Name||Artemisia abrotanum|